ZephyrBlu/sc2-ladder-data/README.md

 In my experience the EU endpoint is notoriously unreliable.

 It is recommended that you don't gather profile data if it's not required, as I estimate accessing **only** the profile endpoint for the entire NA ladder takes ~100hrs of runtime.
-However, you may have better luck since I am live in NZ not the US.
+However, you may have better luck since I live in NZ not the US.

 ## How to Use